PennyLeScroche/PennyLeScroche.github.io/notes.md

 Advance only between adventures, or if you can get extended rest in a safe place.

+Time is your metacurrency, spend it to improve your odds.
+You start each day with a certain amount of time points, and spend them to show that youre spending extra time on a task, or to show that you dif something to prepare for it earlier.

+excess time can be spent during rest for extra recovery.

+Recovering from stress gives experience.

 **Assets**

 assets come in two forms, degradable and consumable.